Development

 make docker-images DOCKER_IMAGE=your-namespace/miniflux VERSION=42

-You can build your own RPM package by using this command:
+You can build your own RPM package using this command:

 make rpm

 Note that Docker is required to generate the RPM package.
-All build operations are running inside a container.
+All build operations are performed inside a container.

-You can build your own Debian package by using this command:
+You can build your own Debian package using this command:

 make debian